sebrink/aoc/README.md

 I will be tracking my progress using Trello at this link: https://trello.com/b/IXLeUSoT/advent-of-code

+(Will be taking a break to finish up most of my work for finals because college is hard :X, will still come back and finish all 25)

 ### Languages
 Day 1: Python3.7\
 Day 2: Nim\